-Tim Elfrink joined The Washington Post in 2018 as editor of Morning Mix.
+Tim Elfrink is deputy editor for political investigations.
+He joined The Washington Post in 2018 as editor of Morning Mix and joined the politics staff in 2021.
 He spent a decade at the Miami New Times, where he worked as a staff writer and then managing editor.
 He won a George Polk Award and was a finalist for the Goldsmith Prize for Investigative Reporting for his stories exposing the Biogenesis steroid ring, which led to a record number of suspensions in Major League Baseball.
-He's also the co-author of Blood Sport: Alex Rodriguez and the Quest to End the Steroid Era, a book about the saga.
-A St. Louis native, Elfrink graduated from the University of Missouri School of Journalism and started his career at the Omaha World-Herald.
+He's also the co-author of "Blood Sport: A-Rod and the Quest to End Baseball's Steroid Era," a book about the saga.
+Elfrink graduated started his career at the Omaha World-Herald.